Ninjabox1399/AlanWake2_Archipelago/README.md

 If you have a coffee mug charm equipped, remove it and continue, no dying necessary.

 ## Traps
-Currently, there is only one trap type, the Reload Flashlight trap.
-When this is received, you must (if able to) reload your flashlight.
-The amount of these items can be configured in the yaml.
+There are two traps, the Reload Flashlight trap and the Herald of Darkness IRL trap.
+Flashlight trap - you must reload your flashlight immediately.
+Herald of Darkness trap - you must immediately get up from your computer and perform the Herald of Darkness dance before you can continue playing.

+You can configure the percentage of these traps in the yaml.

 ## Night Springs and Lake House DLC
 In the YAML, there is an option to include both in the rando.
 This adds 12 items and 38 locations.